-- Has had an allergic reaction after a previous dose of varicella vaccine, or has any severe, lifethreatening allergies - Is pregnant or thinks they might be pregnant pregnant people should not get varicella vaccine - Has a weakened immune system, or has a parent, brother, or sister with a history of hereditary or congenital immune system problems - Is taking salicylates (such as aspirin) - Has recently had a blood transfusion or received other blood products - Has tuberculosis - Has gotten any other vaccines in the past 4 weeks
+- Has had an allergic reaction after a previous dose of MMRV, MMR, or varicella vaccine, or has any severe, life-threatening allergies - Is pregnant or thinks they might be pregnant-pregnant people should not get MMRV vaccine - Has a weakened immune system, or has a parent, brother, or sister with a history of hereditary or congenital immune system problems - Has ever had a condition that makes him or her bruise or bleed easily - Has a history of seizures, or has a parent, brother, or sister with a history of seizures - Is taking or plans to take salicylates (such as aspirin) - Has recently had a blood transfusion or received other blood products - Has tuberculosis - Has gotten any other vaccines in the past 4 weeks

-In some cases, your health care provider may decide to postpone varicella vaccination until a future visit.
+In some cases, your health care provider may decide to postpone MMRV vaccination until a future visit or may recommend that the child receive separate MMR and varicella vaccines instead of MMRV.

 People with minor illnesses, such as a cold, may be vaccinated.
-People who are moderately or severely ill should usually wait until they recover before getting varicella vaccine.
+Children who are moderately or severely ill should usually wait until they recover before getting MMRV vaccine.